 Most of the City's hotels were converted to casinos, or demolished and replaced by bigger and more elaborate casinos.

-With the opening of the City's newest casino, the Borgata, the present trend is for even larger casinos which are designed to appeal to a more up-scale clientele.
+The present trend is for even larger casinos which are designed to appeal to a more up-scale clientele.
 The Borgata opened in 2003, introducing a new era with restaurants from big name-chefs, pulsing night clubs, and up-scale shopping, and no drop-off zones for buses full of senior citizens.

 Although the casinos are now the major draw, the Atlantic City beaches and boardwalk still have much appeal.